cssninjaStudio/vuero/documentation/plugins/datepicker/datepicker-time-single-documentation.md

 ---
 state:
-  date: 'new Date()'
+  date: 2021-02-28T16:20:00.000Z
-  timezone: ''
 ---

 ### Timepicker

 `<V-Calendar />` can be turned into a simple time picker if needed.
+You can add the `is24hr` attribute to display hours in 24h format.
 Check the code example for more details about usage.

 <!--code-->